c-marc/countdown-reacteur/README.md

 ## Important

-Please don't use it for promotion.
+Please don't make it public.
 We haven't seen DOM and integration yet.
 It's not finished and I'll probably make some heavy refactoring.
 It's just a small side-project I'm happy to share privately:

 - for code review and help on some things
-- for contribution
 - if you're interested in using it, I can work on it a little bit more and make it a real project with package.json, favicon, more complete code doc, and all those things
 - if you think that would be good learning material, I can try to draft a markdown explaining a little bit better what's in the project on a coding perspective.